symlex/symlex/README.md

 [![Latest Stable Version](https://poser.pugx.org/lastzero/symlex/v/stable.svg)](https://packagist.org/packages/lastzero/symlex)
 [![License](https://poser.pugx.org/lastzero/symlex/license.svg)](https://packagist.org/packages/lastzero/symlex)

-Symlex is a complete and fully testable high-performance framework based on **Silex 2**.
+Symlex is a complete and fully testable high-performance PHP framework based on **Silex 2**.
 Instead of Pimple, it uses the well known [Symfony DI container](http://symfony.com/doc/current/service_container.html).
 Over the years, it has proven to be well suited for implementing microservices, CLI and single-page applications.

-Twitter Bootstrap, RequireJS and AngularJS are used for the example front-end code (static home page, login form and user management).
 You can use Symlex with any JavaScript library and REST client or to output static HTML.
+The front-end example is based on Bootstrap, RequireJS and AngularJS.
+It features a static home page, a login form and a user management.
 A working example for command line applications is included as well.

 *Note: https://github.com/lastzero/symlex-core contains the bootstrap and routers as reusable components.*